Gold deal rush sweeps by broader mining sector

 “I don’t think there’s anything obvious for Rio to do other than return capital to shareholders,” LaFemina said.

-But even fund managers, keen to maximise their own returns, predict there will be action at some point.
+But even fund managers, keen to maximize their own returns, predict there will be action at some point.

 Reporting by Barbara Lewis and Clara Denina; editing by David Evans